back to homepage

 The following article was written by Lisa Pellegrene.
 In 2009, Thomas Slatin, a life long writer since the age of eight, and at the time a full time Emergency Medical Technician (EMT) and Firefighter, began to incorporate even more of a focus on photography into his life.
 He recalls much of his photography work “revolving around his work as an EMT and Firefighter, with a few exceptions.”
 Thomas Slatin continued, “a lot of the images I had taken at this point of my career were captured while I was at work,” or he would see something of interest that he wanted to photograph and would stop later to photograph various locations after his work day.
 It was also during 2009 […]

-The following article was originally published by Broadway World, on March 5, 2018.
+The following article was written by Lisa Pellegrene, and was originally published by Broadway World, on March 5, 2018.
 In a recent interview, renowned master photographer, writer, influencer and graphic designer Thomas Slatin discusses his role in an upcoming dance and music based TV series, directed by TV /Film professional, journalist and animal advocate, Lisa Pellegrene.

 The following article was written by Lisa Pellegrene.
 Since 2002, Thomas Slatin has identified roughly 100 photo shoot locations and completed all of them as planned.
 Slatin is known for photographing abandoned properties as a means of documenting and preserving the locations.
 In some cases his work leads to interest from developers to restore what would be considered otherwise forgotten properties.
 During a recent interview he spoke of what it takes to effectively do research for a photography shoot in terms of proper planning and a thorough pre-production process.
 Slatin, discussing the impact his childhood has had on his career path, “when I was a child, I just went to these abandoned, forgotten, or neglected places to explore and document […]